Bullwhip effect: Causes

+Research on supply-chain complexity has identified additional mechanisms through which variability may propagate through supply networks.
+The "supply chain complexity triangle" describes uncertainty as arising from the interaction of demand amplification, deterministic chaos, and parallel interactions between supply-chain channels.
+In addition to demand amplification, the framework highlights how disturbances may spread through interconnected channels and nonlinear feedback processes within the supply chain.
 The causes can further be divided into behavioral and operational causes.

 Behavioral causes

 The first theories focusing onto the bullwhip effect were mainly focusing on the irrational behavior of the human in the supply chain, highlighting them as the main cause of the bullwhip effect.
-Since the 90's, the studies evolved, placing the supply chain's misfunctioning at the heart of their studies abandoning the human factors.
+Since the 90's, the studies evolved, placing the supply chain's malfunctioning at the heart of their studies abandoning the human factors.

 Previous control-theoretic models have identified as causes the tradeoff between stationary and dynamic performance as well as the use of independent controllers.
 In accordance with Dellaert et al. (2017), one of the main behavioral causes that contribute to the bullwhip effect is the under-estimation of the pipeline.
 In addition, the complementary bias, over-estimation of the pipeline, also has a negative effect under such conditions.
 Nevertheless, it has been shown that when the demand stream is stationary, the system is relatively robust to this bias.
 In such situations, it has been found that biased policies (both under-estimating and over-estimating the pipeline) perform just as well as unbiased policies.

-Some others behavioral causes can be highlighted:
+Some other behavioral causes can be highlighted: